particle-iot/docs/src/content/reference/firmware.md

 ## Preprocessor

-When you are using the Particle Cloud to compile your `.ino` source code, a preprocessor comes in to modify the code into C++ requirements before producing the binary file used to flash onto your devices.
+When you are using the Particle Device Cloud to compile your `.ino` source code, a preprocessor comes in to modify the code into C++ requirements before producing the binary file used to flash onto your devices.

 ```
 // EXAMPLE